oahull0112/ESIFHPC4/LAMMPS/README.md

 Directory `input` has LAMMPS inputs.
 Sample Slurm scripts have been provided for reference.

 We supply a LAMMPS parameter file `data.begin.bz2`.
-This compressed file contains coordinates and velocities of ~0.75 million atoms in a cubic unit cell, ~20 nm on a side, representing a 35% LiCl solution pre-equlibrated to 300K and 1 atm.
+This compressed file must be uncompressed before any test runs.
+It contains coordinates and velocities of ~0.75 million atoms in a cubic unit cell, ~20 nm on a side, representing a 35% LiCl solution pre-equlibrated to 300K and 1 atm.
 Larger unit cells for "medium" and "large" systems are generated programmatically from this file.

 Three LAMMPS benchmarks are required, and input files `small.in`, `medium.in`, and `large.in` are provided.
 For `medium.in` and `large.in`, the unit cell decribed above is replicated to create larger cubic cells (via LAMMPS `replicate` commands).

-Directory `nrel_results` has reference results for validation.
+Directory `NREL_results` has reference results for validation.

 How to Build
 ------------